4 Best Snowmobiling Tours in Tromsø (+ Beginner Tips)

 If you are driving, there are actually handle warmers on most snow scooters (they may not tell you about this but ask).
 Passengers will not have this luxury, however… so keep the gloves ON!

 ✅ Follow all instructions given by your guide.
-This is critical and I can’t even believe I have to write this.
-Every single snowmobiling tour I have been on had someone on it who couldn’t follow instructions and it slowed down the group.
+This is critical, and I can’t even believe I have to write this.
+Every single snowmobiling tour I have been on has had someone on it who couldn’t follow instructions, and it slowed down the group.

-✅ Do not show up hungover or having had a party night the day before.
+✅ Do not show up hungover or having had a party the night before.
 Snowmobiles can be extremely dangerous and you will not only put yourself in danger, but also your passenger (and the rest of the group.

 ✅ If you have to go to the bathroom, go before you head out.
 Once out in the wilderness, you are often in open terrain where you can not sneak around a tree and pee.